tskj/christmas-calendars/2019/kleisli-composition.md

 ```

 It's a small change, but now our two functions can access the context.
-The way I think about is that this is regular composition of functions, but when you need the context
+The way I think about it, is that this is regular composition of functions,
-object, you inject it using the bind operator instead of regular composition.
+but when you need the context object, you inject it using the bind operator instead of regular composition.
 And that is all you need to know to use this pattern productively!

 ## Technicalities